oneLphil/Unslack/deliverables/iteration-02.plan.md

 #### Events

-Describe meetings (and other events) you are planning to have:

- * When and where?
-In-person or online?
- * What's the purpose of each meeting?
- * Other events could be coding sessions, code reviews, quick weekly sync' meeting online, etc.

 Every Tuesday night, we plan to have an online meeting with the entire group.
 We plan on discussing what tasks on our Scrum board have been completed, and which of the incomplete tasks we should focus on next, given what and how much was completed.
 We’ll also have frequent unscheduled (online) check-ins with everyone in the two teams.

 #### Artifacts

-List/describe the artifacts you will produce in order to organize your team.

- * Artifacts can be To-do lists, Task boards, schedule(s), etc.
- * We want to understand:
-   * How do you keep track of what needs to get done?
-   * How do you prioritize tasks?
-   * How do tasks get assigned to team members?

 We’ll us an Excel sheet as a Scrum board to keep track of our team.
 Every task we come up with gets put into the TODO column, and tasks get assigned and prioritized based on our weekly planning meetings.
 We’ll also check in with our team members to re-adjust priorities for tasks.

 #### Git / GitHub workflow

-Describe your Git / GitHub workflow.
-Essentially, we want to understand how your team members share a codebase and avoid conflicts.

- * Be concise, yet precise.
-For example, "we use pull-requests" is not a precise statement since it leaves too many open questions - Pull-requests from where to where?
-Who reviews the pull-requests?
-Who is responsible for merging them? etc.
- * If applicable, specify any naming conventions or standards you decide to adopt.
- * Don't forget to **explain why** you chose this workflow.

 Each team will get its own main branch.
 Whenever we start working on a new feature (for say the gui), we branch off the gui branch.
 After we’re confident in our changes, we make a pull request from the feature branch to gui branch.
 We let and trust the contributor to handle their own pull requests and merging.
 Everyone in the team will be in communication before/during we make pull requests to make sure we’re on the same page when merge conflicts come up.